BackBack to missions

 Food

-• Downtown has enough restaurants, wineries, and bars that reservations beat chasing a longer list.
+• Downtown has enough restaurants, wine bars, and patios that reservations beat chasing a longer list.

 • Breakfast on or near the square helps this feel like a real overnight, not a late dash home.